nanocurrency/nano-docs/docs/protocol-design/ledger.md

 An account is the public-key portion of a digital signature key-pair.
 The public-key, also referred to as the address, is shared with other network participants while the private-key is kept secret.
 A digitally signed packet of data ensures that the contents were approved by the private-key holder.
 One user may control many accounts, but only one public address may exist per account.

-Although a special private key can be used to publish epoch transactions to all accounts, the only changes allowed for this special type of transaction is related to upgrading the account version.
-This means that account owners are the only ones who can modify the balance and representative on their own account chains.
-This results in contention only happening on a per-account basis or in relation to epoch distributions[^1].
+Although a special private key can be used to publish epoch transactions to all accounts, the only changes allowed for this special type of transaction are related to upgrading the account version.
+This means that account owners are the only ones who can modify the balance and representative on their own account chains and thus contention only happens on a per-account basis or in relation to epoch distributions[^1].

 For example, if account A attempts a double spend that must be resolved by the network, account B can still make transactions as normal.
 Transactions are processed independently and asynchronously.